Connect with us

 However, according to a 2017 report by commercial property services company Broll Kenya, Upper Hill later lost its shine due to the heavy congestion experienced in the area despite being the closest office node to the central business district.

-This factor coupled with the high supply of offices in the area forced landlords to lower rents and ease lease terms in order to maintain and attract tenants.
+This factor coupled with the high supply of offices in the area forced landlords to lower rents and ease lease terms to maintain and attract tenants.

 READ: New offices sit empty as Nairobi’s Upper Hill loses shine